OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/project-coordination-code-samples.md

 Console.WriteLine($"Queued for {tomorrow3amServerTime}");
 ```

-## Failing a Deployment if Another Deployment is Running {#ProjectCoordinationCodeSamples-Failingadeploymentifanotherdeploymentisrunning}
+## Failing a deployment if another deployment is running {#ProjectCoordinationCodeSamples-Failingadeploymentifanotherdeploymentisrunning}

 This example uses the dynamic dashboard API to check whether a different project is currently deploying to the same environment.
 Note that Octopus [restricts](/docs/administration/managing-infrastructure/run-multiple-processes-on-a-tentacle-simultaneously.md) what can run at the same time already.